Nanorasmus/NanoUtils/README.md

 NanoUtils is a library plugin for minecraft used in all Nano plugins.
 However, anyone is free to use it as-is in any of their projects.

-NanoUtils provides methods such as:
+NanoUtils provides tools for things such as:
+- Saving code to entities to be run when a player right clicks it
+- Rendering lines using BlockDisplays (Can also be used for full models)
-- Manage customizable multiblock structures (NBT not included)
+- Managing multi-block structures (NBT not included)
-- Saving a class to a file
+- Saving a class instance to a file using either JSON or raw bytes
-- Loading a class from a file w/ a backup instance in case of an error
+- Loading a saved class instance with a backup instance in case of an error
-- Saving primitive variables to ItemStacks
+- Saving and loading primitive variables to and from ItemStacks and Entities
-- Loading primitive variables from Itemstacks
 - And more!

 # Tutorials